• Skip to primary navigation

 Fruit and herb infused wine is a super simple recipe.

-There aren't too many rules for making a wine infusion.
-I used white wine because I like it better than red and it seems like a perfect summer beverage.
+There aren’t too many rules for making a wine infusion.
+I used white wine (sauvignon blanc) because I like it better than red and it seems like a perfect summer beverage.

 I used a Sauvignon Blanc because it's my wine of choice but this would totally work with a Pinot Gris (it would be EXCELLENT with a Pinot Gris), Pinot Grigio or even a Riesling if you like things a little sweeter.

-Many Sauvignon Blancs are tart and have a citrus note already so the addition of the fresh lemon peel would go perfectly.
-And the minerality you usually find would be cut a little bit by the fresh herbs.
+Many Sauvignon Blancs are tart and have a citrus note already so the addition of the fresh lemon peel is perfect.
+And the minerality gets cut a little bit by the fresh rosemary.

 I would skip the Chardonnay (which can have a lot of its own buttery and oaky flavors going on) and stick with something a little on the crisp side.